-4. Stirling, Paul, Cause, Knowledge and Change.
+^{4.} Stirling, Paul, Cause, Knowledge and Change.
 Turkish Village Revisited.
 Unpublished article, p.
 61.

-action are known to exist, rules and customs become less specific and less mandatory, breaches of these more defensible and the area of tacit disagreements grows".
+some social aspects of the return movement of Greek migrant workers from West Germany action are known to exist, rules and customs become less specific and less mandatory, breaches of these more defensible and the area of tacit disagreements grows".